NChaves/ubuntu/README.md

 What it does:

 - `git pull`: Fetches and merges the latest changes from the remote repository into your local copy.
-- `chmod +x bundle.sh`: Ensures that the setup.sh script is executable (in case the permissions were reset).
+- `chmod +x bundle.sh`: Ensures that the bundle.sh script is executable (in case the permissions were reset).
-- `./bundle.sh`: Executes the updated setup script to apply any new configurations or changes.
+- `./bundle.sh`: Executes the updated bundle script to apply any new configurations or changes.

 ---